Couples Who Normalize These 8 Behaviors Are Actually In A Dysfunctional Relationship, According To Psychology

 If your partner keeps track of every mistake that you make, they are more than likely trying to mask their behavior by having all your misdeeds stored in their back pocket every time they make a mistake.

-Additionally, every time you try to bring up something serious or perhaps if you want to compromise with them on something, they will use your misdeeds to their advantage too.
+Additionally, every time you try to bring up something serious or perhaps if you want to compromise with them on something, they will use your misdeeds to their advantage, too.

 Advertisement

+They want to get out of everything and get their way, so they use your weaknesses for their gain.
 This isn’t how healthy communication works and you may need to either seek counseling or break things off, otherwise, you will be stuck in a relationship based on poor communication.

 Advertisement